12 Questions You Should Be Asking If You Have Deliverability Issues

 For more information about email authentication, read this post: Email Authentication: the Ultimate Guide.

 If you are using an email service provider, they care about authentication for you.
-But if you are using an in-house email system like EasyMail7 with your own email server, you have to implement authentication records such as SPF, rDNS, and DKIM yourself.
+If you are using an in-house email system like EasyMail7 with your own email server, you have to implement authentication records such as SPF, rDNS, and DKIM yourself.

-Plus, delivery services like Amazon SES, Mailgun, SparkPost and other require users to set up SPF and DKIM authentication records for better deliverability.
-As a rule, users are provided with the instructions how to set up the authentication records, so be sure to complete this step if you plan to use a delivery service for your email campaigns.
+In addition, delivery services like Amazon SES, Mailgun, SparkPost, and others require users to set up SPF and DKIM authentication records for better deliverability.
+As a rule, users are provided with instructions on how to set up the authentication records, so be sure to complete this step if you plan to use a delivery service for your email campaigns.

 The reputation of your sending IP is a part of your sender reputation which is built over time.
 Whether or not your emails are delivered to the Inbox is determined by your sender reputation.
 But what if you're starting with a new IP?

 There is no sending history from your new IP address, and when you start sending, mailbox providers have no way of determining your reputation which means your email deliverability could be unpredictable for a while.